JDickey1990/JDickey1990.github.io/_posts/2020-08-28-crypto_coin_price_cli.markdown

 4.All of the instances of coins that are created are stored in an array.
 Using this array and each.with_index method a list of coins is created and presented to the user.

-5. The user selects which coin they would like to see price details of and I use the gets method to receive the choice.
+5.The user selects which coin they would like to see price details of and I use the gets method to receive the choice.

-6. Validate the users input and then call the method that will display the price details of the coin selected.
+6.Validate the users input and then call the method that will display the price details of the coin selected.

-7. The final step of the project simply allows the user to return and select another coin or exit.
+7.The final step of the project simply allows the user to return and select another coin or exit.